LimitToInfinity/yumYum/README.md

 Deployment:

+1) Download.
+2) In your Terminal type: rails db:create && rails db:migrate && rails db:seed
-1) Type Rails S into your terminal.
+3) Type Rails S into your terminal.
-2) Type http://localhost:3000/pizzas into your browser.
+4) Type http://localhost:3000/pizzas into your browser.
-3) Enjoy!
+5) Enjoy!